Shopify Structured Data: Why and How to Add It To Your Store

 Offer schema

-To successfully define product variants, these are the required properties:
+To successfully define commercial product details, these are the required properties:

 • availability